dixsonhuie/dih-k8s-training-labs/lab-service-dev-solution/README.md

 ### Remove the deploy service and space
 1. In jumper: kubectl delete service my-rest-api ( kubectl delete service <service-name>)
+2. In jumper: kubectl delete deploy my-rest-api ( kubectl delete deploy <deploy-name>)
-2. open ops-ui -> demo -> undeply service
+3. open ops-ui -> demo -> undeply service

 note: Instead of using loadbalncer as type of service you can change to cluserIP and use ingress as explained in northbound lab]